Frequently Asked Questions

 Transcripts and Academic Record

-For the CLS application you are only required to upload an unofficial transcript.
+For the CLS application, you are only required to upload an unofficial transcript.
 If you are a freshman in college and do not yet have first term grades, you must still submit an unofficial transcript to show your courses in progress.
 If you are unable to upload a current transcript, you may list all of your coursework and grades in the fields provided.

 I transferred from a community college, was dually enrolled in a high school and a college, or took summer courses at another institution.
 Do I need to provide transcripts from these previous institutions?

-You must submit an unofficial transcript from your U.S. institution, and it must clearly show your enrollment status for the terms during which you studied abroad.
+You must submit an unofficial transcript from your U.S. institution, and it should clearly show your enrollment status for the terms during which you studied abroad.
 If it does not, you should provide both an unofficial transcript from your U.S.-based institution and an unofficial transcript from your study abroad institution.
-You should submit these transcripts by merging them into one PDF; if you have difficulty with this, please contact us.
+You can submit these transcripts by merging them into one PDF; if you have difficulty with this, please contact us.

 Letters of Recommendation

-Where can I find information on how to submit letters of recommendation?
-For information on submitting references online, please log in to your online application and refer to the detailed instructions in section ten: “Recommendation Requests.”
+For information on submitting letters of recommendation online, please log in to your online application and refer to the detailed instructions in the section “Recommendation Requests.”
 After entering contact information for each of your references, you can send a notification email to your recommendation writers with instructions on how to submit a letter on your behalf.
-You can track the progress of your recommendations by returning to this section of the application.
+You can also track the progress of your recommendations by returning to this section of the application.

 We require that each application have two letters of recommendation.
 At least one of your recommendations should come from someone familiar with your academic performance, preferably at the university level.
 Both letters should be written by someone who can speak to your suitability for the program.

 Log into the CLS application to make sure your notices were sent.
-The application system will indicate that you have sent out a notice, and it will also provide further updates on any recommendation activity (notice sent, read, saved, submitted).
-If you can see that you have sent out a notice.
-Please ask those filling out a recommendation to check their spam filter and/or quarantine service.
-If they do not see a message from us, you can re-send a notification.
-If they still have not received a message, they can contact our office to have a direct link sent to them.
+The application system will indicate that you have sent out a notice, and it will also provide further updates on any recommendation activity (notice sent, read, saved, or submitted).
+If you can see that you have sent out a notice, please ask those filling out a recommendation to check their spam filter and/or quarantine service.
+If they do not see a message from the CLS Program, you can re-send a notification.
+If a recommendor still has not received a message, they may contact our office to have a direct link sent to them.

 We strongly encourage students to find professors or university-affiliated instructors (such as a graduate student teaching assistant) to complete their CLS recommendations.
-Professors regularly write letters of support for applicants to scholarship programs and have a strong grasp of how to write a competitive letter.
+Professors regularly write letters of support for applicants to scholarship programs and have a strong grasp of how to write a supportive letter.
 However, we understand that your college career is only a few weeks old, so it may be more challenging to get a strong reference from a professor.
 CLS will accept recommendations from high school teachers, but we strongly advise submitting no more than one letter from a high school teacher.